sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 ### I work a 9-5, do I need to take off Thursday and Friday?

-For those with flexibilty and vacation time, we recommend taking off the latter half of Thursday (or the whole day if you'd like or are traveling from out of town!).
+For those with flexibilty and vacation time, we recommend taking off the latter half of Thursday (or the whole day if you'd like or are flying in!).
 That said, we want this retreat to be as accessible as possible, and you are welcome to travel up Friday morning for the retreat as well.

 ### I get anxious in groups, is this for me?